DrAlexLiu/OctoPrint-PiNozCam/docs/runtime-release.md

 PiNozCam pins the reviewed SDK input to commit `fc90006d0f6569da2f6726c2d8395877686f5aca`.
 A moving branch must never be used as a release build input.

-The public repository solves source availability and reproducibility, but it does not by itself grant redistribution permission.
-At the reviewed commit the repository has no root license, and its VIPLite header contains proprietary and confidential-use language.
-Obtain an explicit license grant or written permission before publicly attaching an A733 runner Wheel.
-Until then, A733 CI may validate the private/self-hosted build, but the artifact is not a public release asset.

 The A733 Wheel must not bundle `libNBGlinker.so` or `libVIPhal.so`.
 The runner links to the board-provided copies, just as the Rockchip runner uses the